daizylogik/shiny/README.md

 Application Details:

-    The shiny application is deployed on ShinyApps.io server at: https://vmartinov.shinyapps.io/shinyApp/ The RStudio presentation slides is published to RPubs at:...
-    Git repository at: https://github.com/daizylogik/shiny
+    The shiny application is deployed on ShinyApps.io server at: https://vmartinov.shinyapps.io/shinyApp/ The RStudio presentation slides is published to RPubs at: http://rpubs.com/vmartinov/522087 Git repository at: https://github.com/daizylogik/shiny